apinharanda/startingHPC/README.md

 and you can cancel it by:
 scancel [job number]

+2) If you haven't used Linux before, please have a look at the pdfs from a introduction to Linux course I took a while back.
+We can go through it together

-2) follow the instructions in the log file Install_base_programs.log to start working on the HPC
+3) follow the instructions in the log file Install_base_programs.log to start working on the HPC

-3) To add alias to your bashrc check the log add_alias_bashrc.log
+4) To add alias to your bashrc check the log add_alias_bashrc.log